abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Property Override Example

-In the following example, the Password property on the ManagerAccount resource requires the "ConfigureSelf" or the "ConfigureUser" privilege to change in contrast to the "ConfigureUser" privilege required for the rest of the properties on ManagerAccount resources.
+In the following example, the Password property on the ManagerAccount resource requires the "ConfigureSelf" or the "ConfigureUsers" privilege to change in contrast to the "ConfigureUsers" privilege required for the rest of the properties on ManagerAccount resources.
 ~~~json
 {